zqmillet/sphinx-console/readme.md

 I'm writting a book about Python with the [Sphinx](https://www.sphinx-doc.org/en/master/).
 I have to copy the command and its output from terminal into my `rst` file, again and again.

-It's boring. so, I made it, an extention of Sphinx, which can render command and output in console style automatically.
+It's boring and stupid.
+So, I made it, an extention of Sphinx, which can render command and output in console style automatically.

 ## Install